 Each Prygun congregation has at least one prophet(ess)

-and anyone can feel the Holy Spirit and jump, which
+and anyone may feel the Holy Spirit and jump at any time,

-Street Revival" like some of the more zealous
+Street Revival" like some of the varieties of

-varieties of Spiritual Christians who remained in Los
+Spiritual Christians who remained in Los Angeles.
+When the

-dukh i zhin' (Book of the Sun, Spirit and
+solntse dukh i zhin' (Book of the Sun,

-the table, as in Los Angeles, therefore the congregation
+in Los Angeles, therefore the congregation in Mexico did

 faith.
 When most Pryguny in Mexico